- How to know if your cat has worms?

 - Retarded growth: Kittens with worms have this tendency of never growing up.
 You could think the gods of the cats had placed a curse on the poor kitten, not knowing that the culprits are having their sweet time inside her tummy.

-Step by step instructions on how to deworm a cat or kitten yourself at home:
+8 Steps instructions on how to deworm a cat or kitten at home

 Most of us like taking our cats to the vet to be diagnosed and given medication there.
-Are you not man/woman enough to do it?
 If you are a newbie cat owner, then you should get the medication from the vet and administer it yourself.
 Otherwise, people like me who have dealt with cats all their lives should be competent enough to handle everything at home.

 Once your vet “Okays” the medication, prepare to take the war to the worms when you get home.